ropensci/rotl/README.md

 ## 6              1
 ```

-Now get the tree with just those tips:
+Now we can get the tree with just those tips:

 ```r